 My journey through almost the whole album cannot come to an end without me briefly talking about the final packaging or album artwork for Vitalogy.
 It was at the insistence of Vedder, that Pearl Jam would use loose concepts (of life) from an amazing home medical encyclopedia first published in 1899.
 I don’t know if the album sold so well in its first month (almost a million copies) because fans were hanging out to hear PJ’s latest record or because they were aroused by the interest in its concept.
 I say, aroused, tongue-in-cheek because within the pages of the album booklet, we will find some of the most amusingly outdated excerpts from the actual 1899 book.

 Well, there it is, one of my favourite Pearl Jam albums warts and all.
 In short, the last band still standing from their era really deserves your ear and I hope more people will come back to it in the future.
-Overall, it really is rewarding with some of the most important songs of the last twenty years on it.
+Overall, it really is rewarding with some of the most important songs of the last twenty-five years or so.